 - Manage Your Alexa Data: Grant or revoke permission for Amazon to use your data and recordings to improve Alexa's machine learning and intelligence.

-Now that you can take control of your Amazon privacy settings, we hope that you feel more empowered and secure in dealing with your Echo and Alexa-enabled devices.
+Now that you can take control of your Amazon privacy settings, we hope that you feel more empowered and secure in dealing with your Echo smart speakers and Alexa-enabled devices.
 We are encouraged to see companies like Amazon offering more accessible and transparent privacy controls to their users.
 We hope they continue to support users in this area.

 Protect this house